6.1 Academic Integrity

 6.2.1 Absence and Missed Course Work

-A student who claims illness or compassionate grounds as reason for missing lectures, laboratory work, or assignments is responsible for making alternative arrangements with the instructors concerned for extensions or other consideration.
+A student who claims illness or compassionate grounds as reason for missing lectures, laboratory work, assignments, or assessments including tests and examinations is responsible for making alternative arrangements with the instructors concerned for extensions or other consideration.
 Students may be required to provide evidence of their inability to complete work or attend classes in order for consideration to be provided.
-For more information see 6.3 Academic Consideration for Students in Extenuating Circumstances.
+For more information see 8.3 Academic Consideration for Students in Extenuating Circumstances.

 6.2.2 Absence Due to Religious Accommodation

-Students seeking accommodation for a religious observance are responsible for speaking to their instructors within one week of receiving the course syllabus.
-Accommodation requests related to examinations must be made to the Exams Office by the deadline provided each year (exams@queensu.ca).
+Students seeking accommodation for a religious observance are responsible for contacting to their instructors within one week of receiving the course syllabus to make their request for religious accommodation.
+Accommodation requests related to examinations must be made to the Exams Office by the deadline provided each term (exams@queensu.ca).
 A reasonable accommodation will be determined by the instructor or Exams Office.

 In accordance with Queen’s University Language Policy, examinations and assignments are to be submitted in English, except where a Faculty Board has approved an alternative practice or where a special agreement has been entered into between the Commerce Program and a student.